olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_BAUD:
     - 57 for 31 Hz, 50 Hz
-    - 38 for 19 Hz (57 works well too, only parameter download is slower)
+    - 38 for 19 Hz (57 works very well too, only parameter download is slower)
 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
 - SERIALx_OPTIONS = 4096 (ignore commands from GCS to change stream rates)